 Communion is celebrated on the first and third Sundays of the month.
 The Nursery is open and staffed for children 3 years old and younger during the 8:45 and 10:15 a.m. services.

 The service is led by Pastors John Matthews and Andrea Roske-Metcalfe.
 If you cannot make it to a service, sermons—with a relevant message each week weaving together the scripture lesson with current events and chapters in our daily lives—are available online for your listening convenience.

-Once a month this summer, on June 11, July 16 and August 20, we will be offering a family-friendly worship led by our GraceAbounds band.
-This contemporary service will be held at 10:45 a.m. by the fire pit on the west side of the building—in Friendship Hall in inclement weather.
+Once a month during the summer, the GraceAbounds band will be offering a family-friendly, contemporary worship.
+This contemporary service is held by the fire pit on the west side of the building—in Friendship Hall in inclement weather.
 Bring a chair or blanket.
 (Our regular traditional worship service will still be held in the sanctuary at 9:30 a.m.)

 As an added treat, a congregational lunch is being planned for these three Sundays.
 Most likely, we will order-in food (rather than a potluck), and each individual/family can give a free-will offering toward the lunch.
 A sign-up sheet for the lunch will be in the Narthex on the two Sundays prior to each service.